 The following ‘Wild Streak’, meanwhile, has that Delbert vibe in more ways than one.
 Musically, it’s a catchy, swinging slice of country soul boogie.
 And lyrically it captures Carpenter’s wry sense of humour nicely.
 It also benefits from some rinky-dink piano backing from Red Young, while for good measure long-time buddy Mike Zito adds a good time slide solo (rather than on the following track, as the sleeve notes suggest, I believe).

 Other highlights include the cinematic, jazz-tinged instrumental ‘LoFi Roulette’, with its smoky, low down sax, underpinned by tasteful bass from Jason Langley, and featuring an edgy, piercing guitar solo from Chris Tofield.
 'Need Your Love So Bad' is a dreamy slow blues with a Fifties mood and another tastefully smooth vocal plus a rich and romantic tenor sax solo, while ‘Wrong Turn’ deploys a quasi “shave-and-a-haircut” rhythm and ringing rhythm guitar, elevated by a knife-edge Tofield slide solo and the additional raunch of some harp from Al Ek.

-There may be a couple of lightweight offerings on Soul Doctor, but there’s still plenty in here to recommend it, all wrapped up in a suitably cool and funky cover painting of a sax-tooting Jimmy by Randy Frechette.
+There may be a couple of lightweight offerings on Soul Doctor, but there’s still plenty in here to commend it, all wrapped up in a suitably cool and funky cover painting of a sax-tooting Jimmy by Randy Frechette.
 All in all Soul Doctor makes for a refreshing change from yer typical guitar-dominated blues affair – and, of course, a relaxing one.

 Soul Doctor was released in Britain by Gulf Coast Records on 29 November 2019.